abc5051001/Trust-Game/README.md

 # Trust-Game
 <h>Two players will face each other.
 They each decide independently to "cooperate" or "cheat".
 If they both cooperated, they each win two points.
 If they both cheated, nobody wins anything.
-If one cooperates and one cheats, the cheater gets +3 and the cooperator loses a point.<h>
+If one cooperates and one cheats, the cheater gets +3 and the cooperator loses a point.</h>

 <p>One turn is defined as each player making a choice, and winning or losing some points as a result.
 Shared history against this player is available to players, and they may use this to guide their decision.
 It costs one point to play a turn.
-A player's points may go negative, and yet they can still spend/lose more points.
+A player's points may go negative, and yet they can still spend/lose more points.</p>
 • One game is defined as two players playing multiple turns together.
 Their increasingly shared history will certainly affect their chosen behavior: will they keep cooperating even if their opponent doesn't?
 Will they hold grudges?
 Between games, players will reset their history; perhaps this new person is